 The design for 12th Street establishes a 100 foot right-of-way forming a four lane undivided avenue.
-The avenue way is comprised of four travel lanes (11 feet in width), on-street parking lanes, and bicycle lanes.
-The edges of 12th Street are 14 to 15 feet wide providing an 8-foot sidewalk and café space and a 6 or 7 foot wide continuous planting strip.

-Figure 7B illustrate the cross-section of 12th Street while Figure 9 provides a design for 12th Street from Sawmill Road to Bellamah Avenue, the segment of 12th Street which transitions between two and four lanes.
+The traveled way is comprised of four travel lanes (11 feet in width), on-street parking lanes, and bicycle lanes.
+The edges of 12th Street are 15 feet wide providing an 8-foot sidewalk and café space and a 7 foot wide continuous planting strip.
+Figure 7 illustrates the cross-section of 12th Street while Figure 9 recommends a design for 12th Street from Sawmill Road to Bellamah Avenue, the segment of 12th Street which transitions between two and four lanes.